-- (a) A part-time employee working less than the normal hours per day of a full-time employee, and who is requested to work longer than his/her regularly scheduled work days, shall be paid at the rate of straight time for the hours so worked, up to and including the normal hours in the work day of a full-time employee. - (b) A part-time employee working less than the normal days per week of a full-time employee, and who is requested to work other than his/her regularly scheduled work days, shall be paid at the rate of straight time for the days so worked up to and including the normal work days in the work week of a full-time employee. - (c) Overtime rates shall apply to hours worked in excess of (a) and (b) above. - (d) Article 16.9 shall not apply to Community Health Workers.
+(a) A part-time employee working less than the normal hours per day of a full-time employee, and who is requested to work longer than his/her regularly scheduled workdays, shall be paid at the rate of straight-time for the hours so worked, up to and including the normal hours in the workday of a full-time employee.

+(b) A part-time employee working less than the normal days per week of a full-time employee, and who is requested to work other than his/her regularly scheduled workdays, shall be paid at the rate of straight-time for the days so worked up to and including the normal workdays in the workweek of a full-time employee.

+- (c) Overtime rates shall apply to hours worked in excess of (a) and (b) above. - (d) Article 16.9 (Overtime for Part-Time Employees) shall not apply to Community Health Workers.